yuxinjin-whu/D-DFFNet/README.md

 ## Results
 We provide results on four test datasets.
-Since we use three different training data for fair comparison with previous works, here we provide all results related to the three different training data.
+Since we use three different training data for a fair comparison with previous works, we provide all results related to the three different training data.

 Traing Datasets | CUHK-TR-1  | CUHK-TR-1&DUT-TR | CUHK-TR-2&DUT-TR
  ---- | ----- | ------  |  ------